Paingouin/ModernCPPSeed/README.md

 ## Global compile Options

-There's a Cmake\GlobalCompileOption.cmake file where you can add all the options that will be use by all the batches and libraries.
+There's a Cmake\GlobalCompileOption.cmake file where you can add all the options that will be use by all the Executables and libraries.

-## Batches and library option.
+## Executables and library option.
 This is what you have to configure the most

-Add a cmakeList in the folder Batches or Libraries
+Add a cmakeList in the folder Executables or Libraries

 Modify the CmakeList.txt